Razvan48/Proiect-Sisteme-de-Operare-SO/README.md

 ```
    Usage: da [OPTION]...
 [DIR]...
    Analyze the space occupied by the directory at [DIR]
       -a, --add                analyze a new directory path for disk usage
-      -p, --priority   set priority for the new analysis (works only with -a argument)
+      -p, --priority <1/2/3>   set priority for the new analysis (works only with -a argument)
       -S, --suspend <id>       suspend task with <id>
       -R, --resume <id>        resume task with <id>
       -r, --remove <id>        remove the analysis with the given <id>
       -i, --info <id>          print status about the analysis with <id> (pending, progress, d
       -l, --list               list all analysis tasks, with their ID and the corresponding root p
       -p, --print <id>         print analysis report for those tasks that are "done"
+      -t, --terminate          terminates daemon
 ```